Shopify Customisations

 For logged in users and those tagged with b2b, they'll then be able to view the entire website as normal.

-It's possible to redirect the customer after they login to a specified URL on your Shopify store.
+If you're setting up a customised login page, you may need to add special coding to ensure the customer is redirected to your preferred URL.
 In the templates directly, you'll need to locate the file that controls the login page (e.g. the /templates/customers/account.liquid file) and beneath where you see the login form, add the following hidden input field.

 Even with this code, you may find that you are still redirected to the account area very briefly before being redirected.
 You can get around this by adding a meta refresh to the account area.
 Open the login page file and add the following code: